 Is this for you?

 You do not need any background in education, medicine, or science.
 We are looking for a wide range of life experiences and perspectives to ensure we are meeting our commitment to training outstanding, socially accountable doctors, healthcare professionals and scientists.
 We are looking for people with general skills including being able to share your views, work effectively alongside others and being able to make rational judgements.

 Terms of appointment

 It is expected that you will spend seven days a year working either on projects or attending meetings.
 Appointment is for one year initially, renewable for an additional three years.
 You will receive training and support in the role.
 Payment for any work carried out will be made with an honorarium fee plus expenses will be provided.

 Places on the group are limited hence the need for a selection process.
 Please submit an expression of interest describing why you would like the role (400 words maximum).
 There is no deadline for the application.
 Candidates will be considered at the time their application.
 Please note though that we may not always have spaces available on the group.
 Selection will be based on your written statement and may be followed by a short telephone discussion.
 Adjustments can be made if you are unable to apply in writing.
-To apply or for more information please contact Dr Stephanie Bull at firstname.lastname@example.org or on 01392 722916.
+To apply or for more information please contact Dr Stephanie Bull and Helen Thomas at PIME@exeter.ac.uk.